A lot of people see tile floors as one of the easiest ways to keep a room clean, as it allows you to easily mop and wipe grime and dirt away.

 Take a smaller cloth or chamois and soak it in the cleaning solution, then use it to work your way along the grouting to scrub them clean.

 Not doing this regularly can actually lead to the grouting becoming compromised by mold, so staying on top of this is a must.

 Allowing your floor to air dry is best, but some floors may be prone to pooling or water spots, and in these instances, you may need to dry them manually.

 In this case, take a dry cloth or kitchen towel and use large even strokes to wipe the area clean and absorb the water before it has a chance to build up.

 If you’re dealing with stains in your grouting or, more rarely, the tiles themselves, consider trying a solution of baking soda and water as this can often remove stains very quickly and easily without fuss.

-8. Admire Your handiwork!
+8. Admire Your Handiwork!

 As you can see, while many people think of mopping as the easiest way to clean a floor, there is a lot of work that goes into keeping tiles clean, and mopping requires a lot of effort to be done right to achieve the best results.

-While it may not be necessary to follow all of these steps every time you mop, doing a full deep clean of the tiles and grouting at least once a month is the best way to stave off wear and tear and keep your kitchen looking at its best for longer.
+While it may not be necessary to follow all of these steps every time you mop, doing a full deep clean of the tiles and grouting at least once a month is the best way to stave off wear and tear and keep your kitchen looking its best for longer.